foxthefox/ioBroker.milight/README.md

 npm install https://github.com/foxthefox/ioBroker.milight/tarball/master --production

 ##Settings:
+in admin page
 * IP-Adress-> IP of bridge
 * Port -> port of bridge
-* delaybetweenPackages -> ms delay between UDP packages
+* delaybetweenPackages -> ms delay between UDP packages (100ms for v5)
-* repeatPackage -> number of repetitions
+* repeatPackage -> number of repetitions (1 or 2 for v5)

 ##Configuration:
 in admin page of adapter